 In addition to that, the layout has a dedicated number row which can be enabled in the settings as required.
 Undo and Redo buttons can be enabled in English and phonetic modes to undo and redo the typing of words.

-What if you could integrate the multilingual keypad in your application?
-Android architecture allows installation of more than one keypad in devices.
+What if you could integrate the multilingual keypad into your application?
+The android architecture allows the installation of more than one keypad in devices.
 However, in order to use a particular keypad, one needs to enable it.

 Use case: Mooshak, a microblogging platform for Devanagri language speakers comes with our keypad integrated into the application.